SumiSastri/NextJs-v13/docs/resources/tutorials.md

 # Tutorials

-A really good crash course to get you started
+A really good crash course to get you started - but not great for CRUD/ auth and routing

 - [NetNinja Crash Course](https://www.youtube.com/watch?v=TJQbDPGzm0Y&list=PL4cUxeGkcC9jZIVqmy_QhfQdi6mzQvJnT)

 Some standout tutorials in the series